|Author:||Xiao Peng (小鹏)|

 little stories with an extra topping

 There is hardly a storyline here.
-The book is made up of more than 80 chapters, each of which is dealing with a destination, usually within in a few paragraphs; XS visits a museum, XS sleeps outside near the Leaning Tower of Pisa, XS rides a boat down a river in the Himalayas.
+The book is made up of more than 80 chapters, each of which is dealing with a destination, usually within in a few paragraphs; Xiaopeng visits a museum, Xiaopeng sleeps outside near the Leaning Tower of Pisa, Xiaopeng rides a boat down a river in the Himalayas.

-There is a bit more than just that though, because each chapter is accompanied by a sort of meta-text printed in italics.
-Within these meta-texts, XS usually gives us some background information about how or why he went to a certain place, about his views on traveling or on life in general, or about things like financing a journey or dealing with sickness.
+There is a bit more than just that though.
+Each chapter is accompanied by a meta-text printed in italics.
+Within these meta-texts, Xiaopeng usually gives us some background information about how or why he went to a certain place, about his views on traveling or on life in general, or about things like financing a journey or dealing with sickness.

-And he actually writes pretty well, at least he keeps it concise, and some of his metaphores are fun to read.
+And he actually writes pretty well – at least he keeps it concise, and some of his metaphors are fun to read.

 Then why didn’t I like this book then?